How do I create a post?

 Please use the same processes you would to connect with or hire anyone who would be interacting with your child(ren), including but not limited to:

-Be respectful to your fellow UC Berkeley community members and be mindful of care arrangements between families that hold different positionalities on campus (for example, employee/student status, socioeconomic status, etc)
+Be respectful to your fellow community members and be thoughtful about situations where families hold different statuses (for example, faculty versus student parent).

 Members of “carebubbles” should discuss and write down their expectations and plans when forming their bubbles.
 These should be reviewed and updated as needed.
 Having a written agreement will help avoid misunderstandings or conflicts.